10 Organic Crops in Season During the Holidays

 - Delicata squash is creamy, soft and has edible skin.

-This list would not be complete with at least one fruit.
+This list would not be complete without at least one fruit.
 Of the winter-ready fruits on the shelves, persimmons take the spotlight due to their nutritional gifts!
 Wrapped in a beautiful burnt orange skin, persimmons are loaded with vitamins A, C, E and B6.
-They have dietary fiber, manganese, copper, magnesium, potassium and phosphorous as well as catechins, gallocatechins, betulinic acid and various carotenoid compounds that fall within the B complex of vitamins.
-Persimmons aid in cancer prevention; provide relief from constipation; improve eye health, circulation and digestion; boost the immune system and prevent the signs of premature aging.
+They have dietary fiber, manganese, copper, potassium, magnesium and phosphorous.
+Persimmons aid in cancer prevention, provide relief from constipation, improve eye health, circulation and digestion, boost the immune system and prevent the signs of premature aging.
 And while they are waiting to be eaten, they make great centerpieces for your holiday gatherings.

 There are several more delicious organic seasonal crops, but this short list should make for a tasty holiday season.
 Remember to buy organic to ensure the highest volume of nutrients and to tell organic farmers everywhere, you appreciate their efforts.
 With every purchase of organic food, you’re casting a vote for a healthy food future.
 Enjoy the season and happy holidays!